 I got the regular chopped pork plate (not the large), which came with slaw and my choice of a roll or hush puppies.
 Easy choice.

 It cost $5.95.
-And it tasted good.
+And it tasted very good.
 It has a medium chop and a mix of inside and outside meat.
 The meat is moist and tender and tastes of pork and smoke.

 Like other places in the Piedmont, Stamey’s serves red slaw — basically finely chopped or grated cabbage with vinegar-based barbecue sauce.
 The red comes from ketchup, which is a greater or lesser element in Piedmont barbecue sauces.
 Actually, the Piedmont places call it “dip” rather than sauce.
 The slaw at Stamey’s tastes peppery but a little sweet.
 It tastes good, as do the hushpuppies.
 That’s a lot of hushpuppies.